epsrc-abcd/abcd-website/event/README.md

 Introduction
 ======

-* Session types have the potential to transform how we build distributed, concurrent systems
+Session types and other forms of behavioural type system have the potential to transform how we build distributed, concurrent systems.
-* Lots of interesting theoretical work has been done, and several research languages implemented
-* Mainstream adoption remains negligible to zero
+Theoretical progress continues apace, but adoption of behavioural typing into real-world languages remains negligible.

+With this colloquium, we aim to bring together researchers working in the broad area of behavioural types, focusing on with a
 * Now would be a good time to take stock of where we are in terms of adding session types to practical languages

 General points
 ======

-* Effort to participate should not be too onerous
-* Implementation work to be done in advance of the event
 * De-emphasise 1980s internet protocols (boring, unrepresentative).
   Emphasise the wide variety of potential applications.
 Random example: games.
 Ornela suggested EasyChair.